buyallmemes/blog-api/posts/20240422-testing-guideline.md

 The number one precondition to any refactoring is a strong test suite, and there’s no way around it.
 Untested code cannot be adequately refactored.

-Nobody writes clean code from scratch.
+And nobody writes clean code from scratch.
 Not even the “strongest” programmers.
 First, they write a small bit of dirty messy code to test a theory, and then they refactor their code, because "strong" programmers have an adequate test suite to support their messy code from the beginning.

+I've been guilty of refactoring without tests in the past.
+It was a dreadful experience.

 ### Keep your tests clean

 The cleanliness of tests is arguably even more important than the clean “production” code.
+The code will inevitably change, it will evolve, and the only thing that will hold it accountable is tests.

-Try to avoid any “crafty“ approaches.
+Try to avoid any “crafty” approaches.
 Settle for standard tools and practices.
 The best test is the simple test.
-**And stay away from reflection, kids.**
+**And stay away from reflection.**

+Tools like **PowerMock**,
-Tools like **PowerMock** are a solid sign that something is fundamentally wrong with the code.
+**ReflectionUtils** are a solid sign that something is fundamentally wrong with the code design.
 Unless you are building a reflection-based framework of some sort, there should be no need for such tools.

 **Bad:**